 (pls, add yours who is going to participate)

+Acknowledgement – I should add the CAPES project here, can anyone provide the text?

 Abstract:

 This paper presents a novel approach to the mobile client security.
 It includes the concept and definition of offline mobile security, i.e. the protection of data when the mobile client is not connected to the cloud.
 In order to preserve the security of data we use the cryptographic methods, such as AES encryption to protect the files, ABE encryption based both on user and share attributes to protect the user keys, SSS to share the sensitive key between the device and the user and MOS to provide the analysis of user behavior.
 We optimize the usage of the methods in order to save the energy of the mobile client and reduce the communication with the cloud.